McCan Barracks: Fenians

-During the late 1850s and 60s, when the Fenian Brotherhood was being organised, a large number of Irishmen who were soldiers in the British Army all over Ireland, were 'sworn in' as members of the Fenian movement.
-This is what happened in Templemore in a big way.
-As a result of this in December 1885, the 11th Depot Battalion which had been stationed here for a long time, was broken up and transferred to Newry and Enniskillen.
+During the late 1850s and 1860s, when the Fenian Brotherhood was being organised, a large number of Irishmen who were soldiers in the British Army in Ireland, were 'sworn in' as members of the Fenian movement.
+This also occurred at Templemore.
+As a result of this, in December 1885, the 11th Depot Battalion which had been stationed here for a long time, was broken up and transferred to Newry and Enniskillen.
 It was then replaced by the 59th Regiment from Glasgow.
 The reason was published at the time in The Nenagh Guardian which reported:

 The reason assigned for the transfer of the 11th Depot Battalion from Templemore is that it was strongly suspected that those troops were tainted with Fenianism.
 Templemore is the Headquarters of a Depot Battn.
 And the majority of those soldiers are recruits drafted from several parts of Ireland, but Tipperary-men predominate.
 Several of these soldiers were constantly entering public houses and associating with persons whose feeling of loyalty was not strong.
 The officers knew this, and the Commanding Officer – Colonel W. Irwin – spoke to the men on the subject, but his words had no effect.
 Those troops are now being replaced by an English Battalion.
 The people of the town very much regret the change.
 In addition it may be mentioned that the 11th Battn hunted its own pack of hounds, and when leaving, the officers offered for sale by private treaty "30 dogs, 27 horses, and a large amount of leather equipment for same".